Ethersocial/ethersocial-pool/README.md

     // Try to get new job from geth in this interval "blockRefreshInterval": "120ms",
     "stateUpdateInterval": "3s",
+    // If there are many rejects because of heavy hash, difficulty should be increased properly.
-    // Require this share difficulty from miners "difficulty": 2000000000,
+    "difficulty": 2000000000,

     /* Reply error to miner instead of job if redis is unavailable.